Welcome to P.R.E. Track Days.

 * A valid expert race license from an accredited racing organization will pre-qualify a rider for Advanced Group placement

 ** Our online account registration system defaults all riders to the Novice group upon the initial creation of your account.
-If you are an Intermediate group rider with other organizations and wish to have your group placement changed please contact PRE customer service.
+If you are an Intermediate group rider with other organizations and wish to have your group placement changed please contact PRE customer service and provide a brief summary of your track experience.
 For placement in Advanced group an on track evaluation, or valid expert status race license is required.

 On Track Rules